linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

 ### Migrating External Dependencies

-When migrating an AWS Lambda function, it may depend on various AWS services, such as S3, DynamoDB, SQS, or others.
+When migrating an AWS Lambda function, it may depend on various AWS services such as S3, DynamoDB, or SQS.
 It's important to evaluate each dependency to determine the best option to suit your situation.

-There are typically three choices:
+There are typically three options to consider:

 1.  **Keep it as-is**: Continue using the Knative function to interact with the AWS service.